robogeekcanada/noetic_robots/README.md

 4. Husky Simulation
 5. STDR Simulation
 6. Robonaut 2 Simulation (Work in Progress)
-7. Baxter Simulation (work in Progress)
+7. Baxter Simulation (Work in Progress)

 More to come so stay tuned.
 If you would like me to work on a particular robot, please send me a request and I will work on it on my spare time.
 I list the robot simulations that are work in progress.
 It usually takes me 2-5 days to get them working.
 It all depends on my time availability and complexity.
 If you would like to contribute, that's also very welcome, send me a message to osilva@robogeekcanada.com and we can figure out how.